Qazeer/artefacts.help/pages/linux/audit_framework.md

 #### Sigma-based analysis with Zircolite and ChopChopGo

-The [`Zircolite`](https://github.com/wagga40/Zircolite) Python script (or standalone compiled binaries) and / or the [`ChopChopGo`](https://github.com/M00NLIG7/ChopChopGo) Go tool can be used to parse and process `audit` logs using [`Sigma`](https://github.com/SigmaHQ/sigma) rules, to generate a detection
+The [`Zircolite`](https://github.com/wagga40/Zircolite) Python script (or standalone compiled binaries) and/or the [`ChopChopGo`](https://github.com/M00NLIG7/ChopChopGo) Go tool can be used to parse and process `audit` logs using [`Sigma`](https://github.com/SigmaHQ/sigma) rules, to generate a detection